Support Groups and Other Resources

 Group treatment programs emphasize the facilitation of communication in natural situations, and provide social support for people with communication disorders and their friends and family.

 The MAGIC (Modalities Aphasia Group – Improving Communication) group meets Thursday evenings at the Wendell Johnson Speech and Hearing Center.
+The Spring 2020 MAGIC flyer has meeting dates and other details.
 The goal of this group is to provide support and education to individuals with aphasia and their family members.
 Participants with aphasia will also have an opportunity to practice their communication skills.

-Larissa Jordan and graduate students in the speech-language pathology program facilitate the MAGIC group during Fall 2018.
-They created MAGIC Advocacy posters, which reflect the clients' responses when the grad students asked them what they would want other people to know about aphasia.
+A previous group created MAGIC Advocacy posters, which reflect the clients' responses when the grad students asked them what they would want other people to know about aphasia.

 Aphasia Reading Club at the University of Iowa (ARC)

 ARC is a weekly opportunity to practice and enjoy reading in a supportive environment.
 This group is intended for people with mild to moderate aphasia who continue to experience difficulties with reading comprehension.
 A variety of reading strategies and support are used to promote understanding of print at levels chosen according to individual ability.
-The group meets on Tuesday afternoons from 4-5:30 p.m.
-See the Autumn 2018 ARC flyer for more information and the schedule of meeting dates.
+The group meets on Tuesday afternoons from 3:30-5 p.m.
+See the Spring 2020 ARC flyer for more information and the schedule of meeting dates.

 |www.strokeboard.net||Strokenet Message Board contains lots of information about aphasia.
 Great Caregiver resource.|